Trade Policy and Structural Change: Two-country Model

 Differentiating this with respect to $P_n^h$ while keeping $E_n$ fixed (i.e., $C_n^j$ here being a Marshallian demand) yields the expression in the text.
 In doing so, we use $\partial \ln P_n/\partial \ln P_n^h = \omega_n^h/\overline{\epsilon}_n$ from \eqref{eq: P_n}.}

 It also reflects the less-than-unity elasticity of substitution across sectors in the absence of the income effect:

-\ \ The production side follows \cite{Eaton2002}.
+\textbf{Supply Side:} \ \ The production side follows \cite{Eaton2002}.
 Producers of sectoral composite goods in sector $j$ in country $n$ are perfectly competitive and bundle input varieties $z \in [0,1]$ using a CES technology, with $\eta>0$ being the elasticity of substitution.
-While the sectoral composite goods are not tradable, the producers source tradable input varieties from the least expensive country.
+While the sectoral composite goods are not tradable, the producers source tradable input varieties from the lowest-cost country.